What is Digital Marketing: Everything You Need to Know

 • Pinterest

-Many marketers will use these social media platforms to create a viral campaign.
-Partnering with a popular content creator or taking part in a trend that resonates with a wide audience is a viral marketing strategy.
+Many marketers use these social media platforms to create viral campaigns.
+Partnering with a popular content creator or participating in a trend that resonates with a wide audience is a viral marketing strategy.

 The purpose is to create something shareworthy in the hopes that it will organically spread across a social media channel.